 - 1 kg Salmon head and other bones

-- 4 leeks peeled, trimmed, washed, and courses diced
+- 4 leeks washed, trimmed, washed, and finely diced

 - 10 cloves garlic

-- 5 stalks celery leaves discarded, washed and diced
+- 5 stalks celery leaves discarded, washed and finely diced

 - 4 tomatoes quartered